gaston-amaya/alkemy-alt/README.md

 - when an user registers a welcome email gets sent to their registered address

 what im missing:
+- flash messages not working right now so i cant display success and specific error messages
 - endpoint documentation + tests
 - more validations & query filters